nmusgrave/Conducere/conclusions/ann.md

 + Performed v poorly on small sample sets
 + Performed best on larger sets
 + Performed even better on sets with v similar genres (Mallika’s playlists)
+Data: vector of song features, and an associated user profile.
+Forms collections of playlists describing user listening habits.
+Each user has a varying distribution of song varieties.
+Some have songs tightly grouped within a genre (reference graph- Mallika), and others have a broader distribution of genres (reference graph- hunter?)

 ## References